dogsbody/dans-cloud-init-config/README.md

 ## ToDo
-* How do we know when the final reboot has happened?
-We have the system rebooting after patching itself but no way to know if the system is up finally or not.
 * Currently all files are created on the system with the same permissions of 644
 * Check that hostname is a full fqdn
-* add checkrepo script to `/opt/dan_tools` and check `/opt/dan_tools` up to not hanging
-* Add an e-mail on boot script to `/opt/dan_tools` and e-mail on reboots which also fixes the "How do we know when the final reboot has happened?"